-The issue of consent and teenagers is complex.
+The issue of consent to sex and teenagers is complex.

 This is a little video about consent in sexual matters.
 It can be used to open a discussion about this important subject.
 While some people think the discussion about sex should be for parents alone, there is a valuable role for schools to play especially in teaching the science behind pornography’s impact.
 Parents need to stay apace of developments in this area too and have regular conversations with their children about it.
 Parents are the primary role models and authority figures in any child’s life, however rebellious they seem to be.